springone-tour-2020-cicd/katacoda-scenarios/tekton/intro.md

-The [Tekton Pipeliens](https://github.com/tektoncd/pipeline/tree/v0.13.2/docs#tekton-pipelines) project provides Kubernetes-style resources for declaring CI/CD-style pipelines.
+**Course Overview**

+This scenario is part of a course on [CI/CD tooling for Kubernetes deployments](https://www.katacoda.com/springone-tour-2020-cicd/scenarios/1-intro-workflow).

+**Prerequisite:**

+Please complete the [_Intro Workflow and Prerequisites_](https://www.katacoda.com/springone-tour-2020-cicd/scenarios/1-intro-workflow) scenario first.

+**Scenario Overview: Getting Started with Tekton**

+[Tekton](https://tekton.dev) is a Kubernetes-native framework for creating CI/CD systems.
+It includes [pipeline](https://github.com/tektoncd/pipeline) resources for declaring CI/CD workflows.

-In this tutorial, you will learn how to use Tekton to create a simple pipeline that builds a container image of a Spring Boot application and publish it to Docker Hub.
+In this scenario, you will learn how to use Tekton to create a simple pipeline that builds a container image and publishes it to Docker Hub.

-**Prerequisite:** Follow the tutorial [_Intro Workflow and Prerequisites_](https://www.katacoda.com/springone-tour-2020-cicd/scenarios/1-intro-workflow)

-After this tutorial you will have:
+By the end of this scenario, you will have:

+* Installed Tekton
-* Installed Tekon and use the CLI tool `tkn` to execute a simple 'echo' task.
+* Used the `tkn` CLI to execute a simple 'echo' task
-* Created and execute a Tekton Task to build a container image and publish it.
+* Created and executed a Tekton Task to build a container image and publish it
-* Created and execute a Tekton Pipeline to build a container image and publish it.
+* Created and executed a Tekton Pipeline to build a container image and publish it

 Let's begin!